tramypham2192/Movie-App/README.md

 ### Javascript functions used

-DOM tree
+- DOM tree
-query selector
+- query selector
-add event listener
+- add event listener
-textContent
+- textContent
-event.preventDefault();
+- event.preventDefault();

-createElement()
+- createElement()
-appendChild()
+- appendChild()

-event.target.parentNode.textContent
+- event.target.parentNode.textContent
-event.target.parentNode.remove();
+- event.target.parentNode.remove();
-event.target.classList.toggle('checked')
+- event.target.classList.toggle('checked')
-event.target.classList.contains('checked')
+- event.target.classList.contains('checked')

-message.className = 'hide'
+- message.className = 'hide'
-message.className.remove('hide')
+- message.className.remove('hide')

 ### Functions of the app:
+- Add movie titles to the Movie list
-Add//Delete movie titles into the Movie list
+- Delete movie titles from the Movie list
-Mark Movie title as watched
+- Mark the Movie title as watched
-Toggle Movie title as not watched if marked movie title as watched by mistake Display message sayings movie title is deleted or marked as watched.
-Message disaapear after 1 second
+- Toggle Movie title as not watched if marked movie title as watched by mistake
+- Display a message saying the movie title is deleted or marked as watched.
+The message disappears after 1 second